arshiya19-code/Real-Time-System-Failure-Prediction-using-Kafka-ML/README.md

-Real-Time AIOps System Failure Prediction Platform Overview
+Real-Time AIOps System Failure Prediction Platform
+An end-to-end real-time AIOps platform that processes 500,000 logs to predict system failures before they occur using streaming, analytics, and machine learning.
+Overview

 An end-to-end AIOps (Artificial Intelligence for IT Operations) platform that ingests large-scale system logs, detects anomalies, predicts failures before they occur, identifies root causes, and simulates self-healing actions — all visualized through real-time interactive dashboards.